jamestomasino/blog.tomasino.org/content/post/slow-revelations.md

 slug: "slow-revelations"
 ---

-Somewhere between the steel framed bedracks, flourescent lights and linoleum tile, I lost my sense of self.
-It wasn't a permenant thing.
+Somewhere between the steel framed bed racks, fluorescent lights and linoleum tile, I lost my sense of self.
+It wasn't a permanent thing.
 I remembered who I was just as quickly.
 In that Navy compartment, after doing jumping jacks for so long that the pain no longer felt like pain, all of me dulled away.
 It was a lot like meditations I'd done before,